Sam Kerr: International career

 In February 2009, at the age of 15, Kerr made her international debut for Australia's senior national team in Canberra as a 76th minute substitute in a friendly against Italy, which Australia lost 5–1.
-She scored her first international goal at the age of 16 during the 2010 AFC Women's Asian Cup final against North Korea, helping Australia draw 1–1 in full-time, which led to Kerr's first international trophy.
+She scored her first international goal at the age of 16 during the 2010 AFC Asian Cup final against North Korea, helping Australia draw 1–1 in full-time, which led to Kerr's first international trophy.

-2010 AFC Women's Asian Cup, China
+2010 AFC Asian Cup, China

-In May 2010, Kerr was named to the Matildas squad to compete at the 2010 AFC Women's Asian Cup, the qualifying tournament for the 2011 FIFA Women's World Cup in Germany.
+In May 2010, Kerr was named to the Matildas squad to compete at the 2010 AFC Asian Cup, the qualifying tournament for the 2011 FIFA World Cup in Germany.
 After scoring in the second match of the group against South Korea, she scored the opening goal of the final against North Korea before seeing Australia taking out the title via a penalty shoot-out.
 The same year, she represented Australia at the 2010 Peace Queen Cup.

-2011 FIFA Women's World Cup, Germany
+2011 FIFA World Cup, Germany

-In 2011 at age 17, Kerr was named to Australia's 2011 FIFA Women's World Cup squad by head coach Tom Sermanni as one of seven players who were under twenty years of age.
+In 2011 at age 17, Kerr was named to Australia's 2011 FIFA World Cup squad by head coach Tom Sermanni as one of seven players who were under twenty years of age.
 She made her World Cup debut coming on as a substitute in the 79th minute of Australia's first group stage match against Brazil.
 She was a starter for the team's second group stage match against Equatorial Guinea helping Australia win 3–2 and the team's final group stage match and 2–1 win against Norway.
 Australia finished second place in their group and advanced to the knockout stage where they were defeated 3–1 by Sweden.